craftcms/shopify/README.md

 ### Cart

-Your customers can add products to their cart directly from your Craft site:
+Your customers can add products to their cart directly from your Craft site by `POST`ing an `id` param containing a variant’s ID to the `cart/add` endpoint of your Shopify store

 ```twig
 {% set product = craft.shopifyProducts.one() %}